transmissions11/solcurity/README.md

 - `X3` - Would it be harmful if the call reentered into the current function?
 - `X4` - Would it be harmful if the call reentered into the another function?
 - `X5` - Is the result checked and errors dealt with?
 (SWC-104)
-- `X6` - What if it reaches the gas limit?
+- `X6` - What if it uses all the gas provided?

 ## Static Calls